Union Jack flag icon Canada flag Canada Ireland flag Ireland

 What is a disaster?

 A disaster is a sudden or unforeseen event that can cause significant damage.
-In the historic environment, a disaster can put potentially irreplaceable items at risk of destruction.
-Disasters can occur because of a significant weather event or a non-weather-related incident that causes destruction and could include:
+It can put potentially irreplaceable items at risk of destruction.
+The causes of disasters include:

 • Fire